open-cogsci/osdoc/content/pages/tutorials/capybara.md

 4. Remove the animal picture (i.e. present a blank canvas)
 5. If a response was not received in step 2, try to collect a response again

 That's it.
-Once you're able to see understand this logic, and you understand how this logic can be implemented in an `inline_script`, you will pretty much be able to implement every experiment you want!
+Once you're able to see understand this logic, and you understand how this logic can be implemented in an INLINE_SCRIPT, you will pretty much be able to implement every experiment you want!

 ## References